EIL volunteers come from a range of different backgrounds. Our volunteers are:

 - Office workers, teachers, farmers, nurses, engineers, factory workers, waiters and just about anybody wishing to help, take some time out or just looking for a different experience during their holidays.

 - Retired and older people who want to put their time and skills to good use.

 - Apprentices and students who need to complete an internship or work experience.

 - Youth clubs, family groups, clubs, school groups or groups of friends.

 Whatever experience, skills and qualifications you may have there is a programme which will suit you.
 Our goal is to match your profile, skills and expectations with the needs of a local project.
-Many projects such as schools or welfare projects do not require any specific qualifications or experience and are open to anyone who meets our basic requirements.
-Other projects require people with skills in health, business, information technology, media, arts, law / human rights etc.
+Many projects such as welfare projects do not require any specific qualifications or experience and are open to anyone who meets our basic requirements.
+Other projects require people with skills in education, health, business, environmental work etc.